aspose-total/Aspose.Total-Products/total/en/java/conversion/txt-to-powerpoint/_index.md

                           <span itemprop="name"><b>How long does it take to convert TXT?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
                           <span itemprop="text">This online TXT converter works quickly, but its speed depends primarily on the size of the TXT file you are converting.
-Smaller TXT files can be converted to POWERPOINT in just a few seconds.
+Smaller TXT files can be converted to PowerPoint in just a few seconds.
 If you have integrated the conversion code into your Java application, the speed of the conversion process will depend on how well you have optimized your application.</span>
                       </div>
                   </li>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">
                       <div>
-                          <span itemprop="name"><b>Is it safe to convert TXT to POWERPOINT using free Aspose.Total converter?</b></span>
+                          <span itemprop="name"><b>Is it safe to convert TXT to PowerPoint using free Aspose.Total converter?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
                           <span itemprop="text">Of course!
-After the conversion is complete, the download link for your POWERPOINT file will be available instantly.
+After the conversion is complete, the download link for your PowerPoint file will be available instantly.
 Your uploaded files will be deleted after 24 hours, and the download links will no longer work after that period.
 Your files are safe, and no one has access to them.
 The integrated app is mainly free for testing purposes, so you can verify the results before integrating the code.</span>
                       </div>
                   </li>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">